ibm-cloud-docs/billing-usage/ts-cc-error-messages.md

 {{site.data.keyword.attribute-definition-list}}

-# Credit Card error messages
+# Credit card error messages
 {: #cc-error-messages}

 An issue might occur when you try to update, add, or remove a credit card.
 Review the following credit card error messages for detailed self-help information.